omgmog/install-all-firefox/README.markdown

 ---
 ## UPDATES
 Previous updates removed from the README.
-Look at the file history to see them.
+Look at the file history or the commit history to see them.

+### Update: 14/03/2013
+- Added Firefox 20.0

 ### Update: 14/03/2013
 - Updated Firefox 19.0 > 19.0.2